AntiKippi/digiRipper/README.md

 If you have set all parameters you can now download your book by just running the script.
 This will create a PDF file containing the book in the directory specified by the `OUTPUT_DIRECTORY` variable.

+## Dependencies

+The script depends on the following programs:
+- `wget` - Downloading the content from the website
+- `rsvg-convert` - Combining the downloaded SVG files into a PDF

 ## Bugs

 If you find a bug please just create a issue at this repository.